trentyy/AQDC/README.md

 # Air Quality Data Collector

 In order to keep tracking the air quality such as CO2( which will make people drowsy), TVOC (Total Volatile Organic Compounds, which might damage people's health), temperature, humidity to make people feel more comfortable in the room.
-I want to build a data center, like raspberry pi, to collect data from types of sensors and plot these data in a website, also I want to compare these data with outside weather by the collected data from the government.
+I want to build a data center, to collect data from types of sensors and plot these data in a website, also I want to compare these data with outside weather by the collected data from the government.

 ## Hardware